Our Leadership “Herd”

 Meet the Team

-Miriam OrschelTrainer & Youth Program Instructor
+Miriam OrschelTrainer & Instructor

 Miriam considers herself more than just a practitioner in the art of horsemanship, but an artist and scholar with a lifelong passion for all animals.
 Her dedication to working with the nature of the horse, not against it, has led to immense respect and honor for each equine she encounters.
 With over two decades of experience, Miriam incorporates her profound knowledge of horse and rider biomechanics into her work, believing that a solid base and clear communication are integral components for an effective partnership, no matter what discipline it may be in.